Lego Star Wars: Rebuild the Galaxy

-Lego Star Wars: Rebuild the Galaxy is an animated television miniseries based on the Lego Star Wars franchise, released on September 13, 2024, on Disney+, written and executive produced by Dan Hernandez and Benji Samit, with Chris Buckley serving as director.
-The series follows Sig Greebling, who accidentally activates a powerful Jedi relic that rewrites reality, forcing him to restore things to normal.
-A sequel series, titled LEGO Star Wars: Rebuild the Galaxy: Pieces of the Past, was released on September 19, 2025.
+Lego Star Wars: Rebuild the Galaxy is a collection of animated television miniseries based on the Lego Star Wars franchise, released on September 13, 2024, on Disney+, written and executive produced by Dan Hernandez and Benji Samit, with Chris Buckley serving as director.
+The first series follows Sig Greebling, who accidentally activates a powerful Jedi relic that rewrites reality, forcing him to restore things to normal.
+The second series, titled LEGO Star Wars: Rebuild the Galaxy: Pieces of the Past, was released on September 19, 2025.

 Premise

 A young nerf-herder named Sig Greebling accidentally removes the Cornerstone, an ancient relic from an ancient Jedi Temple that can rewrite reality at will, which causes the "building blocks" of the galaxy to get mixed up, with characters, locations, species and institutions being changed beyond recognition, with all characters changing into alternate versions of themselves, such as a Sith version of Jar Jar Binks, and a Jedi version of Darth Vader.
 Now, Sig seeks out the solution to the changes with the help of Jedi Bob, an elusive Jedi long forgotten.